chocolatey/docs/input/en-us/central-management/usage/website/administration/settings/retention.md

 >
 > This feature is available in Chocolatey Central Management starting with version 0.11.0.

-Chocolatey Central Management has the ability to automatically archive or delete deployments that have reached a completion state.
+Chocolatey Central Management has the ability to automatically archive or delete Deployment Plans that have reached a completion state.

 By default, Deployment Plan Retention is disabled for both archiving and deleting.
 When it is enabled, Deployment Plans that have completed beyond the set timeframe (the default is 30 days) will be archived, or deleted.
-If both archive and delete is enabled, the delete period will be considered the combination of the archive and the delete.
+If both archive and delete are enabled, the delete period will be considered the combination of the archive and the delete.

 ![Deployment Plan Retention Settings](/assets/images/ccm/setup/website/deployment-plan-retention-settings.png)